facebook/react/packages/create-component-with-subscriptions/README.md

 Below is an example showing how `create-component-with-subscriptions` can be used with native Promises.

 **Note** that it an initial render value of `undefined` is unavoidable due to the fact that Promises provide no way to synchronously read their current value.

+**Note** the lack of a way to "unsubscribe" from a Promise can result in memory leaks as long as something has a reference to the Promise.
+This should be taken into considerationg when determining whether Promises are appropriate to use in this way within your application.

 ```js
 import React from "react";